github/site-policy/Policies/github-terms-of-service.md

 </TABLE>
 <details align="right"><summary open="false">〰</summary>

-**Short version:** *You own content you create, but you allow us certain rights to it, so that we can display and share the content you post.
+**〰:** *You own content you create, but you allow us certain rights to it, so that we can display and share the content you post.
 You still have control over your content, and responsibility for it, and the rights you grant us are limited to those we need to provide the service.
 We have the right to remove content or close Accounts if we need to.*

 <br>
 <br>